 Albanian ǀ Mediterranean European

 Ethnic Albanians most commonly live in Albania, Kosovo and diasporas internationally.
-There are sizable Albanian diasporas in Turkey, Italy, Germany and the United Kingdom.
+Sizable Albanian communities exist in Turkey, Italy, Germany and the United Kingdom.
 Historically, the area of Albania was populated by various Illyrian, Thracian and Ancient Greek tribes as well as several Greek colonies established in the Illyrian coast.
 The area was annexed in the 3rd century by Romans and became an integral part of the Roman provinces of Dalmatia, Macedonia and Illyricum.
 The modern nation state of Albania emerged in 1912 following the defeat of the Ottomans in the Balkan Wars.
 During the 1990s, the collapse of communism and the ensuing Kosovo War resulted in a mass migration of Albanians into Italy, Greece, and Germany.

 There are two data sets that have been incorporated into DNA Consultants’ method.